RTPeat/GitPresentation/PITCHME.md

 ## Top Tip

 @ul
-- When learning to use Git, try to *not* think about it in the same way as you do for the TFS Version Control
+- When learning to use Git, try to *not* think about it in the same way as you do for TFS Version Control
-- Git stores and thinks about information differently from TFSVC and it can get confusing
+- Git stores and handles information differently from TFSVC and it can get confusing
 @ulend

 ---